 Evaluate the quantity and quality of light.
-In many cases, today's office buildings have illumination the In many lumination greater than desirable.
-Decreasing the amount of levels approximately 25 to 30 per cent greater than desirable.
+In many cases, today's office buildings have illumination levels approximately 25 to 30 per cent greater than desirable.
 Decreasing the amount of general overhead light and bringing in specific task lighting is effectively in selected areas.